larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 moderator team to develop procedures and to facilitate their consistent application.

-This memo obsoletes and updates some prior IETF processes, summarized here and described in more detail in {{changes}}:
+This memo obsoletes and updates some prior IETF processes, summarized here.
+Background information is described in more detail in {{motivation}}.

 This memo makes the following changes to existing processes: